vasilakisfil/Introspected-REST/README.md

 saying machines are just like browsers is not valid anymore (and was never valid)

 Specs that slip away from REST: Linkset, JSON Home, HTTP Errors

+Hi,

+I admire your work you have done in various projects..++ I would be happy if you could checkout and give some feedback in this little manifesto.
+At the moment it's only me in this.. but I do hope more people will come along and a community will rise :)